310th Space Wing

-The 310th Space Wing is an Air Reserve Component (ARC) of the United States Air Force.
+The 310th Space Wing is an Air Reserve component of the United States Air Force.
 It is assigned to the Tenth Air Force, Air Force Reserve Command, stationed at Schriever Space Force Base, Colorado.
-The wing is the only space wing in the Air Force Reserve.
+The wing is the only space wing in the Air Force reserve.
 It provides specialized expertise, continuity and combat ready personnel.
 It is mission partnered with several United States Space Force deltas: Space Delta 2, Space Delta 3, Space Delta 4, and Space Launch Delta 30.

-The wing is commanded by Colonel Adam H. Fisher.
-Its Command Chief is Chief Master Sergeant Sarah A. Faith.